What do you want? It seems like a simple question, but it’s one I’ve struggled to answer at times.

 It’s only ok to want things that will benefit others.
 It’s only ok to want things others think I should want.
 It’s only ok to want things that don’t conflict with anyone else’s wants.
 It’s only ok to want the bare minimum.

 There’s a card that has lived on my desk for the past year.
-It’s words I’ve been encouraged and challenged me:
+It’s words have encouraged and challenged me:

 You’re allowed to want it all.
 You’re allowed to want even more.